 The importance of true health is something which has stayed with me and, as anyone who has been unwell can testify, is one of the most important things we can achieve for quality of life.
 I am so passionate about the good that food can do, I hope to share and inspire this with others.

 I am a working mother of three.
 I appreciate and understand that not everyone has got the time, money or patience to cook complex meals daily with ingredients that are hard to get hold of.
-My mission is to improve health for all my clients whilst motivating and educating about the importance of whole foods and nutrition for lifelong change.

 Ginger and Pickles was created as a nod to my past career in the world of book publishing (Ginger and Pickles is a children's book by Beatrix Potter), because my mother loves ginger, I love anything pickled and because I wanted a name associated with food that people would remember.